 Piano Buyers Guide

 The Bottom Line: Whether you’re a new player looking for your first piano, an experienced player looking to upgrade, or one of the largest piano dealers in the country, you have to keep up with a dramatically-altered landscape for pianos.
 The Piano Buyer’s Guide is Hollywood Piano’s contribution to helping our customers understand how to buy a piano in today’s market.
 It’s also our way of showing our customers the extent to which we have kept up with those changes, so that they can feel comfortable that we are providing them with the top choices at each segment of the market.
+Hollywood Piano is the only company whose upper management regularly visits the piano factories of the world.
+Hollywood Piano is also the only company in the USA whose upper management travels annually to Music China from its very inspection.
+Music China is the main international trade event for the piano industry.
+It is the only event where nearly every piano company from around the world participates in a very big way.
+Being on top of the latest trends allows our customers to be confident we are choosing the best companies on the planet to represent for our clients.

 Understanding The Piano Buyers Market: The Quality Value Level, The Premium Level, The Luxury Level